-The Neighbourhood Services Manager worked 3 days a week for most of the year increasing to 4 days a week from January 2016.
+The Neighbourhood Services Manager worked 3 days a week for most of 2015/16 increasing to 4 days a week from January 2016.
 The Democratic and Legal Services Manager worked full-time until January 2016 and thereafter 4 days a week.
+This post was disestablished in October 2016 on the retirement of the postholder.

-The officers shown above, excluding the Neighbourhood Services Manager, are also included in the analysis by remuneration band provided below.
+The officers shown above, excluding the Democratic and Legal Services Manager, are also included in the analysis by remuneration band provided below.

 The lease car scheme is closed to new entrants.
-The lease car benefit in kind shown for the Strategic Director reflects a part-year effect only as the lease expired during the year and under the new management structure the post was established without the benefit of a leased car allowance.
-The same arrangement will apply to the post of Corporate Director on expiry of the current lease in 2016.
+Under the new management structure introduced in 2015, the posts of Strategic and Corporate Director were established without the benefit of a leased car allowance.
+The lease car benefit in kind shown for the Corporate Director reflects a part-year effect only as the lease expired during 2016/17.
+The Strategic Director's car lease terminated in 2015/16.

 The Council's Pay Policy is approved annually.
-The 2015 Pay Policy Statement was approved by the Council in March 2015 and can be read here (item12 refers).
+The 2016 Pay Policy Statement was approved by the Council in March 2016 and can be found on the Council's website at www.pendle.gov.uk.